Bike Laws

 Louisiana Bike Guide has a compilation of state and local bike laws as well: http://labikeguide.org/rules/

-Last Updated: July 2014 – Please keep up to date and do your own research, as this list may not be complete, and laws and codes do change!
+Last Updated: July 2014 – Please keep up to date as this list may not be complete, and laws and codes do change!

 New Orleans Municipal Codes: